 Adaptive learning is essentially a way of mimicking the highly-effective one-to-one teaching environment: using tools and strategies to observe individual learner performance and then adjusting the learning to suit that individual.

-You may hear adaptive learning and personalised learning used interchangeably, but there are differences between the two:
+You may hear adaptive learning and personalized learning used interchangeably, but there are differences between the two:

-- Adaptive learning uses a data-driven approach to adjust the path and pace of learning according to the learner’s needs, enabling the delivery of highly-personalised learning at scale.
+- Adaptive learning uses a data-driven approach to adjust the path and pace of learning according to the learner’s needs, enabling the delivery of highly-personalized learning at scale.

-- Personalised learning creates a tailored pathway for each student, often based on rules or conditions.
+- Personalized learning creates a tailored pathway for each student, often based on rules or conditions.

-- An example of personalised learning would be to implement a diagnostic check at the start of the course that determines which topics learners see.
+- An example of personalized learning would be to implement a diagnostic check at the start of the course that determines which topics learners see.